Two years ago, Lucienne Elms was lying in a hospital bed near her hometown of Hampshire, England, unsure if she’d ever ride again.

 “We’re still getting to know each other,” she said.
 “He’s a lot of horse.
 I’m just trying to put my stamp on him a little bit.”

-Tremanton, an 8-year-old British Sport Horse (Birkhof’s Grafenstolz—Trevia, Hand In Glove), is new to the CCI2*-L level, so Elms is hoping for an educational run with him.
+Tremanton, an 8-year-old British Sport Horse (Birkhof’s Grafenstolz—Trevia, Hand In Glove), is new to the CCI2*-L level, so Elms is hoping for an educational run with her.

 Elms has been doing virtual flat lessons with Canadian Grand Prix rider Jacquie Brooks, but she hasn’t found jumping help yet in the USA.
 She’s enjoyed eventing here so far, noting the driving distances are long, but the riders are friendly, and the courses are great.